Skip to content

 frazetta werewolf comic panel

-He spent his 20s and early 30s traipsing his way through superheroes, science fiction, and westerns.
-But the turning point of Frazetta’s career – and one of the happiest periods of his life – was working for legendary horror publications, Creepy and Eerie.
-While the pay was low, James Warren gave him free rein to create whatever he wanted.
-This freedom had a profound influence throughout his life.
+Frazetta spent his 20s and early 3os moving through superheroes, science fiction, and westerns.
+But the turning point of his career–and one of the happiest periods of of his life–was working for legendary horror publications Creepy and Eerie

 "I didn't paint any of that barbarian stuff because I wanted to.
 They were paying me!"